 \begin{observation}{}{} {Transformers show destructive interference with CoT.} \end{observation}

-The observed sharing factor of $\shf \ll 1$ for transformer with CoT indicates a regime of destructive interference where length-specific solutions compete for model capacity, such that training on a diverse length distribution is substantially less data-efficient than training independent models on each length.
+The observed sharing factor of $\shf \ll 1$ for transformers and Mamba with CoT indicates a regime of destructive interference where length-specific solutions compete for model capacity, such that training on a diverse length distribution is substantially less data-efficient than training independent models on each length.

 \begin{observation}{}{} {Recurrent networks have high sharing factors in their preferred task formats.} \end{observation}